 It’s a familiar story.
 On his final journey toward Jerusalem, Jesus stops in Bethany to eat at the home of Simon, a leper.
-A woman enters with an alabaster jar of expensive ointment; she breaks the jar and pours the ointment on his head.
-Her gesture invokes the fury of some of those present.
-The […]
+A woman enters with an alabaster jar of expensive ointment; she breaks the jar and pours the […]

 Jim Tull teaches Philosophy, Community Service and Global Studies at the Community College of Rhode Island, Providence College and Rhode Island’s state prison.
 He is also the co-founder of Listening Tree Cooperative, a community-based permaculture homestead (www.listeningtree.coop).
 For much of his work life, he served as the co-director of Amos House, a homeless shelter and soup kitchen on Providence’s south side, while organizing dozens of campaigns promoting peace and justice.